gaehlerm/SoftwareEngineering/README.md

 ## Problematic tests

-Just as with normal code, the design of tests can be problematic.
+Just as with normal code, there are some signs that a test can be problematic.

 ### Dependent tests

 It will happen frequently that you have a test that can only pass if another test passes.
 They are coupled.
 For example, you have a function that creates a file and wirtes a number to it.
 You write a test that calls this function and checks the existence of the file.

 Next you write a function that reads the contents of this file.
 In the test you will first call the function to create the file and then call the function to read it.
 Now there is a problem: These two tests are related.
+If the code fails to create a file it won't be possible to read it.
 If the first test fails, the second test inevetably fails as well.
-If the code fails to create a file it won't be possible to read it.
 This kind of dependency is bad design and violates the SRP.
 For one failing feature, only one test should fail.
 This makes it much clearer where the error comes from.
 Having 50 failing tests at once is really annoying as it's not obvious why the tests fail.
 Is it for a single reason or do they all fail for a different reason?

 Unfortunately having all the tests completely separated is a very hard, if not an impossible task.
-There is always some correlation between failing tests.
+There is always some correlation between the results of tests.
 But there is a technical solution that helps to some degree.
 In python you can skip tests if a requirement for the test is not met.
 Tests can be made depending on each other with the `@pytest.mark.dependency` attribute.
-This allows us to skip tests that might fail as another test already failed.
+This allows us to skip tests that would fail as another test already failed.

 ```sh
 pip install pytest-dependency